We build bridges between organizations and across systems to create an ecosystem of supports for young people

-Youth Development Executives of King County (YDEKC) is a coalition of youth-serving organizations working together to improve outcomes for young people.
-Representing the executive leadership of King County-based youth-serving organizations, YDEKC is uniquely positioned to: advocate for young people with the systems (school districts, governments, the public) that affect them; develop field-level knowledge about best practices in youth development; and build leadership strength in the non-profit youth development sector.
+Five years ago, we set out to bring cohesion and momentum to the shared purpose of serving children and youth in our region.
+Today, Youth Development Executives of King County (YDEKC) is a coalition of 100+ members who are working together to improve outcomes for young people.
+Representing the executive leadership of King County-based youth-serving organizations, we are uniquely positioned to: advocate for young people with the systems (school districts, governments, the public) that affect them; develop field-level knowledge about best practices in youth development; and build leadership strength in the non-profit youth development sector.

-YDEKC membership is comprised of Executive Directors, CEOs and other key leaders of non-profit organizations directly serving youth ages 5 through young adulthood within King County.
+Our membership is composed of Executive Directors, CEOs, and other key leaders of non-profit organizations directly serving youth ages 5 through young adulthood within King County.
 Learn more…